Most Profitable Casino Games

 Play It AtAll British Casino

-Pragmatic Play is one of the biggest competitors of Evolution Gaming when it comes to delivering authentic, fast-paced live baccarat games and Speed Baccarat serves as a perfect example.
-The acclaimed software supplier has taken the traditional comparing card game and has elevated it to a whole new level by including a bunch of side bets that award extra-large payouts.
+Pragmatic Play is one of Evolution Gaming’s biggest competitors in delivering authentic, fast-paced live baccarat, and Speed Baccarat is a perfect example.
+The acclaimed supplier has taken the traditional comparing-card game and elevated it by adding a range of side bets that award sizeable payouts.

-With that said, we suggest you abstain from experimenting with these optional wagers way too often as they carry significantly higher house edges that will drain you dry in next to no time.
-Just to give you an example of what we mean, the Perfect Pair side wagers give the casino a 13.03% advantage over players.
-Betting on the Tie is also not recommended since the house edge of this wager is even greater at 14.36%.
+That said, we suggest you do not place these optional wagers too often because they carry significantly higher house edges that can drain your bankroll in no time.
+For example, the Perfect Pair side bet gives the casino a 13.03% advantage.
+Betting on the Tie is also ill-advised, as its house edge is even higher at 14.36%.

-The two main bets on Player and Banker stand considerably better chances of winning, so our advice is to stick to them.
-The Banker proposition offers a healthy theoretical return of 98.94% and pays even money but a 5% commission is subtracted from all winning bets.
-In essence, this means you will collect £0.95 for every pound you wager on Banker.
-The RTP of the Player proposition is not too shabby, either, at 98.76% and winning wagers return even money.
+The two main bets, Player and Banker, offer considerably better chances of winning, so we recommend sticking to them.
+The Banker bet provides a healthy RTP of 98.94% and pays even money, although a 5% commission is deducted from winnings.
+In essence, you collect £0.95 for every pound wagered on Banker.
+The RTP of the Player bet is also respectable at 98.76%, and winning wagers pay even money.

-Other than that, the game plays with 8 manually shuffled decks and is set in a luxurious studio environment that reminds us of the high-roller baccarat rooms in Asian casinos.
-The dealers are dressed in elegant red lacey ensembles and host the game in a very professional, yet friendly manner.
+The game is dealt from eight manually shuffled decks and is streamed from a luxurious studio reminiscent of high-roller baccarat rooms in Asian casinos.
+Dealers wear elegant red lacy ensembles and host the game in a professional yet friendly manner.

 Playing Speed Baccarat with live dealer Enda at All British Casino